-Zidoo is on the spotlight recently with its latest Realtek RTD1296DD SoC based media players.
+Zidoo enjoys the spotlight recently with its latest Realtek RTD1296DD SoC based media players.
 After the more premium X20 and X20 Pro models (you can read our review of the first here), Zidoo released their consumer models, Z9S and Z10.
 Today we are reviewing the first which is a direct successor to the successful X9S model released almost two years ago.

 Packaging – Specifications